CODE OF ETHICS

 - We will not pay any commission, remuneration or gratuity to other than such member’s regular employees or regular salesmen, engaged for that purpose, in the sale of Cemetery lots, crypts, or niche spaces, internment rights, cremations, memorials or any other cemetery property or crematory services (hereinafter referred to as “cemetery property and services”).

 - In the event we should have or make an independent contract with any agency to sell our cemetery property and services, such independent agency will be provided with copies of the “Code of Ethics” and require that such agencies, their officers, directors, employees and salesmen in every respect must conform to this Code.

 - We will not use any method of advertising, sales presentation or persuasion which conceals, evades, or mis-states a material fact.

-- We will comply with all federal, state, and local laws.
+- We will comply with all federal, state, local and provincial laws.

 - We will maintain our own Individual price policy.

 - We will maintain adequate burial, cremation and financial records.

 Article I – Cemetery/Crematory Practices

 - We will not assume or otherwise “take over” another cemetery’s/crematory's agreements or contacts without the consent of the other cemetery/crematory.